 Key Stage - Your child's progress through school is measured in Key Stages.
 Key Stage 1 covers pupils from 5-7, Key Stage 2 from 7-11

-(KS1) Key Stage 1 tasks and tests cover reading; writing; speaking and listening; maths; and science.
-The tasks and tests are taken when the school chooses in Year 2.
+(KS1) Key Stage 1 tests cover reading, spelling, punctuation, grammar, maths, arithmetic and reasoning.
+The tests are taken in the month of May in Year 2.

 L.A. - Local Authority.
 A body responsible for providing education for pupils of school age in its area.
 It also has responsibility for early years, the youth service and adult education.